-The Audit Commission has determined these two criteria as those necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether the Council put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2013.
+The Audit Commission has determined these two criteria as those necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether the Authority put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2014.

 We planned our work in accordance with the Code of Audit Practice.
-Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Authority had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

-Basis for qualified conclusion
+Basis of qualified conclusion

-In seeking to satisfy ourselves that the Council has made proper arrangements for challenging how it secures economy, efficiency and effectiveness in its use of resources, we have considered the Ofsted inspection report published in August 2013 which concluded overall that arrangements for the protection of children in the Somerset County Council area are judged to be 'inadequate'.
+In seeking to satisfy ourselves that the Authority has made proper arrangements for challenging how it secures economy, efficiency and effectiveness in its use of resources, we have considered reports issued by other regulators.
+An Ofsted inspection report published in August 2013 concluded that the overall arrangements for the Protection of Children in the Somerset County Council area were judged to be 'inadequate' and a follow up review by the Department for Education in July 2014 concluded that while progress is being made, there is still a significant amount of work to be done.